tomelec/ft-857_front_panel_protocol/README.md

  * Modify the menu structure

 Also because I personally do not like undocumented protocols.
 And for the fun of it.

+## Docs
+See [doc/](doc/) for the work-in-progress protocol documentation.

+# Take care!
+Although the FT857´s front panel serial port hardware seems to be very well protected against over voltage and short circuit, take care not to damage your hardware.
+Playing around with the serial protocol, especially transmitting own data frames, may lead to unpredictable behavior of the tranceiver.
+It is even possible to key the transmitter that way.
+Also, changes of the calibration data or even a complete lockup might be possible.
+Make sure you have at least an EEPROM backup, including the soft calibration data.

+Note that the documentation ist far from being complete and probably contains errors.

+Use everything at your own risk.

+And have a lot of fun!